Privacy-Constrained Policies via Mutual Information Regularized Policy Gradients: RELATED WORK

 \subsection{Demographic Parity}

-Another related body of work is that of demographic parity in fair machine learning.
-The demographic parity objective~\cite{zemelLearningFairRepresentations2013} for binary prediction requires that the class predicted, \(\hat y\), is statistically independent of protected variables such as race or gender.
-Previous work \cite{songLearningControllableFair2019} has formulated this as requiring \(I(\hat y ; u) = 0\) for protected variables \(u\), while marginalizing over the unprotected variables \(x\).
-We show in the appendix (section \ref{sec:equiv-demogr-parity}) that our approach is equivalent to the demographic parity objective for one-timestep episodes.
-Therefore, our mutual-information constraint can be seen as an extension of demographic parity to the general RL setting.
-It is unclear whether this extension from the bandit setting makes sense as a notion of fairness: recent work has proposed different formulations of fairness for sequential decision-making, such as meritocratic fairness \cite{jabbariFairnessReinforcementLearning2017} or path-specific fairness~\cite{nabiLearningOptimalFair2019}.
+In fair machine learning, the demographic parity objective~\citep{zemelLearningFairRepresentations2013} for binary prediction requires that the class predicted, \(\hat y\), is statistically independent of protected variables such as race or gender.
+Previous work \citep{songLearningControllableFair2019} has formulated this as requiring \(I(\hat y ; u) = 0\) for protected variables \(u\), marginalizing over the unprotected variables \(x\).
+Our approach is equivalent to the demographic parity objective for one-timestep episodes (see section \ref{sec:equiv-demogr-parity}).
+It is unclear whether extending demographic parity from the bandit setting makes sense as a notion of fairness: different formulations of fairness for sequential decision-making have been proposed, such as meritocratic fairness \citep{jabbariFairnessReinforcementLearning2017} or path-specific fairness~\citep{nabiLearningOptimalFair2019}.